-This written assignment is worth 10%.
-It is due on Wednesday, November 8th, 4:00pm - as an electronic copy submitted on Canvas (two places, Vericite submission and as an assignment, see Canvas for details).
-Late essays will be penalized one letter grade per day in fairness to students who submit their essay on time.
+This written assignment is worth 100 points.
+It is due on Wednesday, May 17th, 4:00pm - hard copy submitted in class and electronic copy submitted on Canvas.
+Absolutely NO late essays will be accepted.
 Refer to the specific handout about this assignment for more details.
 Please take advantage of Academic Learning Services (PLC 68; 346-3226), which offers free workshops and drop-in tutoring for writing.
-A short essay proposal is due online on Canvas Friday 10/27 at midnight.
-Anonymous peer feedback to two classmates is due Monday 10/30 by noon.
-This gives you time to develop your ideas and avoid last minute writers block before the final paper is due.